A reversal of fortune for Trump favourites on Wall Street

 Meanwhile, tech stocks that were left out of the early Trump rally have surged recently as investors shift out of low-valuation stocks favored immediately after the election and back into high-growth stocks like Alphabet and Facebook that delivered much of the market’s momentum in recent years.

-In the absence of concrete results from Mr. Trump, corporate earnings have taken centre stage, with first-quarter profits of S&P 500 companies expected to surge 13.6 per cent, helped by strong international growth.
+In the absence of concrete results from Mr. Trump, corporate earnings have taken center stage, with first-quarter profits of S&P 500 companies expected to surge 13.6 per cent, helped by strong international growth.

 “Earnings are through-the-roof good.
 Companies are very profitable, and potentially are going to be more profitable with tax-cut legislation,” said Stephen Massocca, Senior Vice President at Wedbush Securities in San Francisco.

-Other stocks seen as out of favour under Mr. Trump have also outperformed during his first 100 days.
+Other stocks seen as out of favor under Trump have also outperformed during his first 100 days.

 Tesla, which some investors feared could be hurt by the removal of tax incentives for the purchase of its electric vehicles, has surged 27 per cent to record highs.